-The 4 positions (\$500 thousand) include two data scientists to focus on quantitative data analysis and research in the aviation industry and two economists.
-They would specialize in sustainability, addressing issues such as reporting by air carriers, unfair and deceptive practices in sustainability marketing, analysis of carbon footprints, SAF development and infrastructure, and emerging technologies such as hydrogen propulsion.
-Workforce development would be an additional focus.

-Data Modernization Rulemaking. \$427 thousand for requirements and coding implementation required for the aviation data modernization (O&D) rulemaking implementation.
-Early in FY 2023, the Department will finalize an aviation data modernization rule that will require funding to implement IT upgrades and changes.
-The Department will need to develop procedures and programming to manage the transition between the old collection and the new collection and ensure that this process is made available to internal and external users of the data.

-MITRE Econometric Studies.
-This request includes \$627 thousand to continue funding the MITRE operated Center for Advanced Aviation System Development (CAASD) Federally Funded Research and Development Center (FFRDC) econometric study to evaluate fare and non-fare impacts of various international aviation competition policies with a focus on antitrust immunity and joint venture effects on passengers.
+- 4 FTPs that will focus on quantitative data analysis and research in the aviation industry.
+The positions will focus on sustainability, addressing issues such as reporting by air carriers, unfair and deceptive practices in sustainability marketing, analysis of carbon footprints, Sustainable Aviation Fuel (SAF) development and infrastructure, and emerging technologies such as hydrogen propulsion.
+In addition, the positions would focus on workforce development. - To allow a requirements analysis to collect climate data to further three related objectives: implementation of the SAF Grand Challenge (tracking emissions reductions rates and feedstock availability), transparency and fair dealing initiatives (SEC disclosures by airlines and advertising guidelines issued by DOT), and the Administration's broader Aviation Climate Action Plan (tracking progress by carriers towards vision zero in 2050). - Supports data modernization rulemaking following the Department's finalization of the aviation data modernization rule.
+This additional funding will develop requirements and coding implementation required from the aviation data modernization final rule.
+The Department will develop procedures and programming to manage the transition between the old collection and the new collection and ensure that this process is made available to internal and external users of the data. - Funding for the MITRE operated Center for Advanced Aviation System Development (CAASD) Federally Funded Research and Development Center (FFRDC) econometric study to evaluate fare and non-fare impacts of various international aviation competition policies with a focus on antitrust immunity and joint venture effects on passengers.
 The results will benefit the competitive dynamics of the international airline market by providing the Department with valuable insights into the results of policy decisions being made on an ongoing basis.
 Initial evidence from the MITRE work to date had shown a need for international alliance policy reevaluation.
 In addition, The MITRE work to date has been built to evaluate such international activity.
 Industry consolidation combined with the global pandemic has increased uncertainty for airline management and labor.
 Circumstances in today's market environment have produced a need to apply similar tools that have been built for the international market to the domestic market.
 This need must be met with enhancements to the model built to date.
 These enhancements will result in greater robustness and rigor in the study results which are needed to allow DOT the ability to evaluate consumer welfare impacts at a greater level of detail.
 The model will be enhanced to combine fare and non-fare effects and be built to enable application to the domestic market.
-The goal is to have tools in place to both simulate potential future domestic mergers effects and more importantly retrospectively evaluate current proposed mergers such as JetBlue and Spirit that is currently before the Department in addition to the ongoing international market work.
+Our goal is to have tools in place to both simulate potential future domestic mergers effects and more importantly retrospectively evaluate current proposed mergers such as JetBlue and Spirit that is currently before the Department in addition to the ongoing international market work.